-The student will solve a problem under the direction of a faculty member with the approval of the Division Chairman.
+The student will complete a research problem or an outlined course of study under the direction of a faculty member.
+The contract for the individual study must be agreed upon by the student, the instructor and the department chairman prior to initiation of the study.
 May be repeated for credit.